smoeding/puppet-chattr/REFERENCE.md

 **Note**

-Setting the immutable attribute also prevents any future file modifications by Puppet.
+Setting the immutable or append only attribute also prevents any future file modifications by Puppet.
 Setting this attribute might cause errors in the future if the file content is also managed by Puppet.

 **Autorequires**